-Anthropology news in April 2011 from Ellen Lewin, a Professor of Anthropology and in Gender, Women’s and Sexuality Studies at the University of Iowa.
-It’s hard to imagine how a three-word e-mail landed in 30-or-so newspapers, including the Chicago Tribune and the New York Daily News, a bunch of blogs, on the news ticker and a blog at the Chronicle of Higher Education and Inside Higher Ed.
+Anthropologist Ellen Lewin, a Professor of Anthropology and in Gender, Women’s and Sexuality Studies at the University of Iowa got ambushed in 2011.
+Her three-word e-mail landed in 30-or-so newspapers, including the Chicago Tribune and the New York Daily News, a bunch of blogs, on the news ticker and a blog at the Chronicle of Higher Education and Inside Higher Ed.
 The articles have generated countless comments.
 Lewin has received upwards of 370 e-mail missives from strangers, many of which are now public, and people have posted her home address and phone number online.
 But that’s what happens these days when the three words are “FUCK YOU REPUBLICANS.”

 First, some thoughts on proportionality, two lessons, and implications for anthropology.

 When Vice President Dick Cheney told a United States Senator in 2004 to “Go fuck yourself” on the Senate floor, did he receive this kind of reaction?
 Calls for apology, resignation, censure, leering e-mails?
 The situations are different, but there are parallels: both Lewin and Cheney are figures who are supposed to set examples for children.
 Both Cheney and Lewin should be promoting civil discourse and debate.
 Lewin and Cheney were both speaking in semi-official (but not fully official) capacity.
 Both Cheney and Lewin get taxpayer financing.
 But Cheney went on Fox News to say his outburst made him feel better, and that “several of his colleagues ‘felt that what I’d said badly needed to be said, that it was long overdue.'”
 So Cheney becomes cathartic-hero: no apology.

 Lesson 1: Everything internal can be external

 As far as I can tell, Lewin thought this would at most be some back-and-forth e-mails within the U.Iowa system.
 A student messaged her with the subject line “You rock!” and Lewin responded “How did you find out about this?”
 The student sent Lewin the link to The Iowa Republican: apparently Lewin was unaware it had begun circulating.